 Do you know that customers satisfied with your service won’t necessarily return to you?
 The correlation between customer satisfaction and loyalty is not as straightforward as it may seem.

 Satisfaction surveys are a standard procedure often seen as the indicator of customer relation with the brand or product.
 Indeed, customer satisfaction is a foundation of effective marketing, however, it does not provide the full picture.
-Satisfaction surveys won’t always work, if we’re trying to identify the factors hampering sales or growth.
+Satisfaction surveys won’t always work if we’re trying to identify the factors hampering sales or growth.

-Satisfaction doesn’t automatically translate to loyalty.
+Satisfaction doesn’t automatically translate into loyalty.

 There are situations in which the client is satisfied - the product or service corresponds with his needs or he found a solution to his problem - but despite that, he is not going to recommend the company to others.
 Why?
 Perhaps the service wasn’t pleasant enough, it took too much time to find the product on the website or he encountered difficulties while completing the transaction.
 There are plenty of possible reasons resulting with the same effect - a satisfied customer, who, most likely, shall not return.
 Plus, positive customer satisfaction survey results, which do not correspond with sales growth results.